Berkcan61/ZaZa-Executor/README.md

 ## 📜 Changelog

-### Pre-Release v0.1 – April 15, 2025
+### Beta v0.2 – April 17, 2025
-- Initial release of ZaZa Executor
+- Updated to the newest Roblox version: version-b83d92f2144a48e2
 - 96% UNC compatibility
 - 55% sUNC compatibility
-- Keyless system fully implemented
+- Added a new script editor styled like Visual Studio Code
+- Added a new button to kill Roblox if it crashes
+- Added a tab system for managing multiple scripts

 ---